This series of posts is written by the Wandering US Expat, who’s lived in Australia and Panama. And applied for cards from there!

 You can apply for the Bank of America secured Visa card with an annual fee of $39.
 You can secure the card with $300 to get a $300 line of credit.

-Capital One issues a secured MasterCard, which usually comes with a very small line of credit of ~$200.
+Capital One issues a Capital One® Secured Mastercard®, which usually comes with a very small line of credit of ~$200.
 The credit is secured or backed by your own money which you deposit.
 You can deposit $100, and the bank will “extend” you another $100 in credit.
-The annual fee is $29 plus the cost of the money you deposit to secure the account.
+There is no annual fee.

 Wells Fargo has a secured Visa card with an annual fee of $25.
 The minimum you can secure your account with is $300.
 And this becomes your credit line.